 Are you nearing partial retirement or considering retiring completely?
-What is your income distribution plan?
+What is your retirement income distribution plan?
 We can plan for a specific retirement date but our final end date is a mystery.
 Will your resources last as long as you?

 Retirement Five Step Process: